Carriage horses waiting in a line

 Grey and brown carriage horses

-Thousands of donkeys, horses, mules and camels are used in the tourism industry worldwide to transport holidaymakers on rides, treks and tours.
-These animals generate a livelihood for their owners, ensuring that they are able to earn an income to support their families.
+Thousands of animals, including donkeys, horses, mules and camels, work in the tourism industry across the world on rides, treks and tours.
+These working animals support the livelihoods of their owners, making it possible for them to earn a small income.

 Two donkeys on a road